| Pro-people Media (English) Empowering Rural People through

 for the development of the people.
 Lack of information also restricts

 the opportunity for rural people to play an active role in democracy.
+The constitution has guaranteed various democratic

 rights to the people including the right to information and freedom